clojure-goes-fast/clj-async-profiler/README.md

 [![](https://clojars.org/com.clojure-goes-fast/clj-async-profiler/latest-version.svg)](https://clojars.org/com.clojure-goes-fast/clj-async-profiler)

-**JDK11+:** you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the profiling agent will not be able to dynamically attach to the running process.
-For Leiningen, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to `project.clj`.
-For tools.deps, add the same `:jvm-opts` to `deps.edn` or write `-J-Djdk.attach.allowAttachSelf` explicitly in your REPL command.
+On **JDK 11** and later, you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the profiling agent will not be able to dynamically attach to the running process.

+- With tools.deps, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to an alias
+in `deps.edn` and enable that alias, or add `-J-Djdk.attach.allowAttachSelf` explicitly to your REPL command.
+- With Leiningen, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to `project.clj`.

 `clj-async-profiler.core` exposes an all-in-one facade for generating profiling flame graphs.
 The most common usage scenario looks like this: